MetaCenterCloudPuppet/cesnet-hadoop/README.markdown

 *zookeeper\_deployed=true*, *hdfs\_deployed=false*: HDFC zkfc startup on secondary NN fails before primary NN is completely setup, it's started later during another puppet launch.

-###Unit tests

-Only Puppet 3 can be tested by unit-tests, Puppet 4 can't use *site.pp* from tests.

 <a name="development"></a>
 ##Development